Go Back Email Link

 Instructions

-1 can condensed milk , 250 grams icing sugar, 300 grams desiccated coconut
+1 can condensed milk , 250 grams icing sugar, 300 grams desiccated coconut, ½ teaspoon vanilla extract, optional

-• Add a small amount of pink food colouring to the remaining half of the mixture.
+• Add a small amount of pink food colouring to the other half of the coconut mixture.
+Knead it through by hand until the colour is even.
+Add a little more colouring only if needed.

 Few drops pink food colouring